bpg/terraform-provider-proxmox/docs/index.md

 -> You can also configure additional Proxmox users and roles using [`virtual_environment_user`](https://registry.terraform.io/providers/bpg/proxmox/latest/docs/data-sources/virtual_environment_user) and [`virtual_environment_role`](https://registry.terraform.io/providers/bpg/proxmox/latest/docs/data-sources/virtual_environment_role) resources of the provider.

-## VMs and Containers ID
+## VM and Container ID Assignment

-When creating VMs and Containers, you can specify an optional `vm_id` attribute to set the ID of the VM or Container.
-However, ID is a mandatory attribute in the Proxmox API, and must be unique within the cluster, so the provider will generate a unique ID if the `vm_id` attribute is not specified.
+When creating VMs and Containers, you can specify the optional `vm_id` attribute to set the ID of the VM or Container.
+However, the ID is a mandatory attribute in the Proxmox API and must be unique within the cluster.
+If the `vm_id` attribute is not specified, the provider will generate a unique ID and assign it to the resource.

-The Proxmox API provides a helper function to retrieve a unique "next available" ID in the Proxmox cluster, but it is not guaranteed to be unique across multiple instance of the provider running in parallel.
-This can lead to conflicts or locking issues when multiple resources are created at the same time, which is a common scenario in Terraform.
+The Proxmox API offers a helper function to retrieve the "next available" unique ID in the cluster, but this is not guaranteed to be unique across multiple instances of the provider running in parallel.
+This can result in conflicts or locking issues when multiple resources are being created simultaneously, which is a common scenario in Terraform.

-To avoid this issue, you can set the `random_vm_ids` attribute to `true` in the `provider` block.
+To mitigate this issue, you can set the `random_vm_ids` attribute to `true` in the `provider` block.
 This will generate a random ID for each VM or Container when the `vm_id` attribute is not specified.
-The generated ID will be checked for uniqueness via the Proxmox API before creating the resource, which drastically reduces the chance of conflicts.
+The generated ID is checked for uniqueness through the Proxmox API before resource creation, significantly reducing the risk of conflicts.

 ## Temporary Directory